Air Leakage Test

 You will likely do a walk-through of your home prior to the test.
 If you are already aware of any leaks, point them out to your technician.

-Remove Ash From the Fireplace
+Remove Any Ash From Your Fireplace

-Make sure all your fires are completely out, even if you heat with coal or wood.
+Make sure all your fires are completely out, even if you heat them with coal or wood.
 Before the technician arrives, clean up the ash from your fireplace to avoid having it blow everywhere during the test.

 How Long Will the Test Take?